Teaching Guide: Reducing Alcohol Use with Brief Intervention - Alcoholic Liver Disease

 What is a brief intervention for alcohol use?

-What about screening for alcohol use (Audit-C)?
+Screening for alcohol use (AUDIT-C)

 A positive screen for alcohol use for a patient with HCV can be an opportunity to provide information about alcohol and liver disease.
 When this information is linked to the patient's personal health through review of reported symptoms or liver function test results, the patient's perception of its importance may increase.
 Brief screening measures for alcohol misuse are available for routine assessment.
-VA clinics now use the "AUDIT-C" for screening.
-The AUDIT-C is a more sensitive indicator of alcohol misuse or hazardous drinking than the CAGE because it is sensitive to both alcohol abuse and risky alcohol use, and it consists of just 3 questions.

 What is the AUDIT-C?